River Irvine: Holy waters and mineral springs

-Templeton burn joins the Irvine directly at Crookedholm.
-Thrashy Knowe burn rises below the knowe of that name and then runs into the Polbaith burn.
-Threap syke rises below Muir Hill and flows into the Glen water and then into the Irvine at Darvel.
-Todrigs burn begins as the Slough burn and passes through the 'Slough of Despond' near Dankeith House before once feeding an old curling pond at Todrigs and then passing on through the Caprington estate before reaching its confluence with the Irvine near Gatehead.
-Tongue burn joins the Irvine directly near Priestland outside Darvel.
-Tour burn rises near Tour House in Kilmaurs and runs passed Lady's well and into the Carmel water.
-Volga burn runs through Moscow and into the Irvine near Hurlford.
-Wallace Gill burn flows into the Glen water.
-Whiteleehill burn flows into the Hareshawmuir water and joins the Craufurdland water.
-Whitley burn flows into the Carlin burn and then on into the Hareshawmuir water.
-Woodhall burn flows into the Carmel Water near Knockentiber.

 Waterfalls and weirs

 A fair number are present, often on the higher reaches of the rivers.
 Some are named, such as Lizzie's Linn at Caven Mill, Montgreenan, on the Lugton Water.
 The Cessnock Water has a number on its course through the woods at the Carnell estate near Fiveways outside Kilmarnock.
 A series of low waterfalls occur at Cunnighamhead on the Annick Water, these being, like many others, dykes that are more resistant to erosion than the surrounding rocks.
 Other notable waterfalls are on the Polbaith burn, Fenwick Water (near Rigghill), Glen water (Darvel) and Burn Anne.

 Weirs were often built to divert and provide a head of water for the many mills.
 A more unusual use of a weir was that at Lainshaw House where two weirs, together with a realignment of the Annick Water, provided a large area of water for waterfowl, shooting and ornament.

-Death on the river

-Over the centuries the River Irvine and its tributaries have been associated with many violent deaths and accidental drownings, some famous enough to have been recorded and remembered in the folklore of the county.

-Witches

-It is recorded that a deep pool in the River Irvine at Irvine was called the 'Witches Plumb' and that it may have been used to duck supposed witches to see if the Devil would save them.
-This pool lay near the site of the old Gallows Knowe where the old Irvine Royal Academy building was constructed.